sergiokopplin/indigo/about.md

 I develop clean, flexible and reliable code to meet today's business objectives immediately and to be ready to change for whatever tomorrow will bring.
 I pride myself on constantly considering the latest technologies for solving new and existing problems in a more efficient manner.
-I believe it is possible to write code so cleanly that any experienced engineer can understand the code and contribute to it in less than day's study.
+I believe it is possible to write code so cleanly that any experienced engineer can understand my code and contribute to it in less than day's study.
 I strive to meet these ideals with every line of code that I write.

 I have experience in a variety of business settings, including being the primary developer for an Anti-Money Laundering